 Tackling Child Sexual Exploitation

 Across the West Midlands Local Safeguarding Children Boards are working together to combat Child Sexual Exploitation (CSE).
-The Home Office have seconded a Senior Civil Servant, Stephen Rimmer, for two year period to help co-ordinate regional activity and develop a strategic programme of improvement to combat CSE.
-The group held a regional conference this month and have begun work on enhancing the sharing of cross border intelligence which can be used to better target police operations and agencies support.
+The Home Office seconded a Senior Civil Servant, for two year period to help co-ordinate regional activity and develop a strategic programme of improvement to combat CSE.
+The group held a regional conference and begun work on enhancing the sharing of cross border intelligence which can be used to better target police operations and agencies support.

 In Birmingham multi-agency action is delivered through a CSE Sub-Group responsible for implementation of the citywide strategy and operational delivery.
 The BSCB have funded a full time operations manager to target disruption activity and help bring perpetrators to justice.
 Two operational sub-groups coordinator a range of support where concerns are identified that children are at risk to child abuse.